Swift Testing – Updated 7/2025

 I didn’t think I needed another testing framework.
 Turns out it takes ten minutes to learn and genuinely reduces boilerplate.
-Twelve months later, the API has matured – here are the additions you shouldn’t miss.
+What’s not to like?

 Assertions